-In May, the programme included a screening of the award winning documentary, No Fire Zone: The Killing fields of Sri Lanka, followed by a panel discussion with the films director Callum Macrae.
+In May, the programme included a screening of the award winning documentary, No Fire Zone: The Killing Fields of Sri Lanka, followed by a panel discussion with the film's director, Callum Macrae.
 The following discussion incited emotive debate around the Sri Lankan governments culpability in the killing of over 70,000 civilians in the period ending the war in 2009.

-Find out more about how you can join in here.
+Find out more about the programme here.